Peavey 5150: 5150 / 6505

-The 6505 is the base model of the series, and is identical to the 5150, with exception of the phase inverter and its name.
+The 6505 is the base model of the series.
+It is identical to the 5150, except for its name and the brand of tubes used.
 It has five 12AX7 tubes in the preamplifier.
 The power amplifier uses four 6L6GC tubes in the power section in class AB.
 It has 120 watts RMS output power, into 16, 8 or 4 Ohms.
 The effects loop can be bypassed with a footswitch.
 It features separate inputs for both high and low gain.

 The amplifier has two channels, rhythm and lead.
 Each channel provides the user with separate pre-/postgain control, and the rhythm has an extra crunch and bright switch.
 The channels share a 3-Band EQ and presence and resonance controls.
 Switching channels can be done both via the front panel of the amp, or with the remote footswitch.